nanxiaobei/resso/README.md

 const store = resso({
   count: 0,
   inc: () => {
-    const { count } = store; // data in methods must destructure at top, also 🥷
+    const { count } = store; // data used in method → must destructure at top, also 🥷
   },
 });
 ```